aery32/aery32-refguide/source/module_functions.rst

 .. code-block:: c++

-    pwm_update_dutycl(2, 0.5); /* Updates channel's two duty cycle to 50% */
+    pwm_update_dutycl(2, 0.5);

+ The above function call will update the channel's two duty cycle to 50% from the beginning of the next period.
+This prevents an unexpected waveform at the output of the channel.
 In case you want to specify completely new values for the period and duration use these two functions

 .. code-block:: c++

-    pwm_update_period(2, 0x1000); /* Updates channel's two period */
+    pwm_update_period(2, 0x1000);
-    pwm_update_duration(2, 0x10); /* Updates channel's two duration */
+    pwm_update_duration(2, 0x10);

-To keep PWM output at the desired state for the amount of periods, before changing its state again, use the wait function.
-For example, to wait 100 PWM periods for channel two, call
+Furthermore, to keep PWM output at the desired state for the amount of periods, before changing its state again, use the wait function.
+For example, to wait 100 periods on channel two call

 .. code-block:: c++